- Searching (and tab-completion) of all email addresses (via

 I like to package up all my configuration so I can roll it out on a new box

 easier so this is no different.
-They’re all in the mutt/
+They’re all in the mutt/ directory of my

 .dotfiles Github repo.